-Claimant filed an appeal from a decision of a representative dated December 21, 2006, reference 03, which held claimant ineligible for unemployment insurance benefits.
-After due notice, a telephone conference hearing was scheduled for and held on January 22, 2007.
+Employer filed an appeal from a decision of a representative dated December 2, 2010, reference 01, which held claimant eligible for unemployment insurance benefits.
+After due notice, a telephone conference hearing was scheduled for and held on January 26, 2011.
 Claimant participated personally.
 Employer failed to respond to the hearing notice and did not participate.
-Exhibit A was admitted into evidence.

-Employer called after the hearing was over to request that the record be reopened.
-Employer had failed to follow the instructions on the hearing notice and did not participate for that reason.
+Exhibit One was admitted into evidence.
+Employer was called twice at the time of hearing and did not answer.
+Employer called after the hearing was over to request participation.
+Employer thought that the telephone system was not working.
+Employer did not call within five minutes of the start of hearing as instructed when calling in.